hasyapanchasara/PushKit_SilentPushNotification/README.md

 # - Debug pushkit notification in terminated state
 ```
-Put debug pointer on delegate methods, Go to edit scheme, select run option then Launch -> Wait for executable to be launched.
-Send push kit payload from back end, once you get payload on device, it will automatically invoke and debug pointer will invoke at delegate methods.
+- Put debug pointer on delegate methods
+- Go to edit scheme
+- Select run option then Launch -> Wait for executable to be launched
+- Send push kit payload from back end
+- Once you get payload on device
+- it will automatically invoke and debug pointer will invoke at delegate methods.
 ```

 ![screen shot 2017-03-03 at 3 47 08 pm](https://cloud.githubusercontent.com/assets/23353196/24032539/9015a508-0b0e-11e7-86cf-5cec7ddbeea4.png)